This is Post 7 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 Why is it that only Buddhists practice Mindfulness?

 In Buddhism, which presents us with a much more subtle and non-theistic conceptualisation of the Divine, it was necessary to specifically establish and emphasise the value of remembering to be aware of Consciousness in the midst of the activities of life, as a foundation practice.
 And this was the Sati/Smrti practice that we now know as ‘mindfulness’.
 The term mindfulness is clearly here to stay, but let’s be aware of its limitations as a translation of ‘remembering’.
-In my view the simple literal ‘remembering’ is the more meaningful translation.
+In my view, the simple literal ‘remembering’ is the more meaningful translation.
 The Buddha was inviting his students to recognise and acknowledge the mystery of Consciousness.
-He was inviting them also to notice the way the apparent subject in all perceptions is non-locatable and actually ’empty’ of the personal quality that we habitually and unconsciously attribute to it.
+He was inviting them also, to notice the way the apparent subject in all perceptions is non-locatable and actually ’empty’ of the personal quality that we habitually and unconsciously attribute to it.

 Remembering Consciousness, remembering the Divine

 The idea of remembering the universal Consciousness in the midst of daily life, is particularly powerful and relevant for our modern world.
-It is precisely this ability to rest in, and reconnect deeply with this unifying and transpersonal dimension of all experience, that has been most challenged by scientific materialism, by our individualistic psychologies, and by the increased pace of life that has been brought about by the course of technological progress.
+It is precisely this ability to rest in, and reconnect deeply with this unifying, transpersonal dimension of all experience, that has been most challenged by scientific materialism, by our individualistic psychologies, and by the increased pace of life that has been brought about by the course of technological progress.

-In the modern world incredible feats of sustained and concentrated attention are demanded of the human population: as they work at their computers and mobile phones, or attend business meetings, or sell products, or operate machinery, or drive motor vehicles in congested traffic, or watch their television screens.
+In the modern world incredible feats of sustained and concentrated attention are demanded of the human population: as we work at their computers and mobile phones, or attend business meetings, or sell products, or operate machinery, or drive motor vehicles in congested traffic, or watch our television screens.
 Despite this intense and sustained concentration, what is absent from these activities, is what the Buddha called sati, or mindfulness, the remembering of the Divine, and the recognition of the inherently ethical nature of Consciousness.

 The Buddha’s world was free of the particular mental demands of the modern world, but he would have observed the same incongruity – a capacity for intense concentration without any inward attention or acknowledgement of the Consciousness that is the ultimate observer.
 He observed the fact that the hereditary Hindu priests of his time were usually not inwardly connected with the Divine, and were not behaving ethically, however deeply committed they were to their traditions and their practices.
 He saw that what is most important was being overlooked.
 He saw a tragic neglect of what is most essential in human life, and he felt very keenly the multiplication of suffering that this was inevitably leading to.